 Here is a simple, four-ingredient recipe for no-churn blackcurrant ice cream.
-Whipping cream, orange juice, and icing sugar are the only additional ingredients that are required for a tasty treat.
+Heavy cream, Greek yogurt, and granulated sugar are the only additional ingredients that are required for a tasty treat.
 Were you hoping for something a little fancier?
-This recipe requires an ice cream machine and a bit of commitment, but it looks downright delicious.
+This recipe requires an ice cream maker and a bit of commitment, but it looks downright delicious.

 2. Blackcurrant cordial

 Even if you haven’t had (or don’t like) blackcurrants, you likely have enjoyed Ribena at one point or another.
 Maybe it’s because I’m half British, but this brand-name drink is a favourite of mine.
-I like this recipe for blackcurrant syrup (cordial) because the only ingredients besides blackcurrants are water and sugar.
-It also includes lots of pretty pictures.
+I like this recipe for blackcurrant syrup (cordial) because the only ingredients besides blackcurrants are water, lemon juice, and sugar.
 If you just want to view the recipe than scroll to the bottom of the post.
 This is on the top of my list for this season.

 3. Blackcurrant compote